firstcontributions/first-contributions/README.md

 With a PC, it will look like:
 ```
-C:\Users\your_computer_user_name folder\first-contributions>
+C:\Users\your_computer_user_name\first-contributions>
 ```

-Create a branch by typing and entering:
+Create a branch (-b) and name it by typing and entering:
 ```
 git checkout -b add-your-new-branch-name
 ```

-Replace your-new-branch-name with a good title for what you are doing with that branch.
+Replace add-your-new-branch-name with a good title for what you are doing with that branch.
 For example, we want to add the name Alonzo Church, so we will call it:
 ```
 git checkout -b add-alonzo-church
 ```
-The name of the branch does not need the word *add* in it, but since this tutorial's end result is to add your name to a list, it makes sense to name it like this.
+The name of the branch does not need the word *add* in it, but since this tutorial's end result is to add your name to a list, it makes sense to name it so.

 ## Make necessary changes and commit those changes

 Navigate to your local repository.
-For PC, you will likely find it here: C:\Users\your_computer_user_name folder\first-contributions>.
+For PC, you will likely find it here: `C:\Users\your_computer_user_name\first-contributions`.
 Use a text editor to open the file called `Contributors.md`.
 Add your name to it.
-Put your name in a similar format anywhere inbetween the beginning and the end, but not *at* the beginning or end of the file.
+Put your name in a similar format anywhere inbetween the beginning and the end, but not *at* the beginning *or* end of the file.
 Save the file.

 <img align="right" width="450" src="assets/git-status.png" alt="git status" />